-Full recourse factoring is the most common type of invoice factoring business owners avail.
+Full recourse factoring is the most common invoice factoring business owners avail.
 According to the International Factoring Association, 88% of the invoice financing industry practices recourse factoring.

 This type of invoice factoring is relatively cheaper because factoring companies only assume a portion of the invoice value.
-This means that in the event of non-payment, the business takes full responsibility for paying back the borrowed amount.
-You can choose recourse factoring to save money, but you have to make sure your clients have a great credit history.
+This means that in non-payment, the business takes full responsibility for paying back the borrowed amount.
+You can choose to save money, but you have to make sure your clients have an excellent credit history.

 Remember, if your clients refuse to pay within the agreed period, the lender can charge in invoices back to you.
-This creates a huge problem for your cash flow, especially if you’re still trying to break even.
-In cases like these, you’ll be given three options to resolve the issue:
+This creates a massive problem for your cash flow, especially if you are still trying to break even.
+In cases like these, you will be given three options to resolve the issue:

 - You can pay the money back;